-&lt;sup>97 Sanghera 2005 p.185 as cited by Oude Breuil, B.C., Siegel, D., Reenen, P. van, Beijer, A. & Roos, L. (2011) 'Human trafficking revisited: legal, enforcement and ethnographic narratives on sex trafficking to Western Europe' in: Trends Organised Crime (14) p.
-32 accessed via Springerlink.com border control and keeping unwanted strangers from entering American territory.
-However, the lucky few who are able to obtain illegal entry, with or without the aid of smugglers, are from that moment on vulnerable and easily exposed to exploitation as they have lost the interest of the government and are seen as nothing more than unwanted criminalised aliens without any rights to facilities etc. 100 The traditional three Ps: Prevention, Protection and Prosecution which stand at the basis of the US Trafficking Victim's Protection Act and which have also been adopted within the European approach, emphasises the idea of protection.
-However, when protection exists out of incarcerating an illegal minor alien who is forced to work as a prostitute, for her own well-being and protection 103 the initial goals should be questioned as this person is clearly a victim who is entitled to help and a treatment as such.
+94 Sanghera 2005 p.185 as cited by Oude Breuil, B.C., Siegel, D., Reenen, P. van, Beijer, A. & Roos, L. (2011) 'Human trafficking revisited: legal, enforcement and ethnographic narratives on sex trafficking to Western Europe' in: Trends Organised Crime (14) p.
+32 accessed via Springerlink.com aid of smugglers, are from that moment on vulnerable and easily exposed to exploitation as they have lost the interest of the government and are seen as nothing more than unwanted criminalised aliens without any rights to facilities etc. 97 The traditional three Ps: Prevention, Protection and Prosecution 98 which stand at the basis of the US Trafficking Victim's Protection Act and which have also been adopted within the European approach 99, emphasises the idea of protection.
+However, when protection exists out of incarcerating an illegal minor alien who is forced to work as a prostitute, for her own well-being and protection 100 the initial goals should be questioned as this person is clearly a victim who is entitled to help and a treatment as such.
 In this example, to be more specific, the person is not only a victim of human trafficking but also a victim of a failing system.
-In turn this type of social victimisation can heighten victim's reliance on sex-trade facilitators and traffickers as they can protect them from the system itself and avoid incarceration and all negatives linked to it.
-105
+101 In turn this type of social victimisation can heighten victim's reliance on sex-trade facilitators and traffickers as they can protect them from the system itself and avoid incarceration and all negatives linked to it.
+102

-&lt;sup>98 Outshoorn, J. (2005) 'The political debates on prostitution and trafficking of women' in: Social Politics International Studies in Gender, State and Society 12(1)
+95 Outshoorn, J. (2005) 'The political debates on prostitution and trafficking of women' in: Social Politics International Studies in Gender, State and Society 12(1)

-&lt;sup>99 Bernstein, E. (2010) 'Militarized Humanitiarism Meets Carceral Feminism: The Politics of Seks, Rights and
+96 Bernstein, E. (2010) 'Militarized Humanitiarism Meets Carceral Feminism: The Politics of Seks, Rights and Freedom in Contemporary Antitrafficking Campaigns' in: Journal of Women in Culture and Society (36) 1

-As Lindquist in his article on anti-anti trafficking points out, in order to effectively combat human trafficking, it is not nor should it be 'an intellectual position in the struggle between ivory towers' 106, i.e. the ongoing discussion of
+As Lindquist in his article on anti-anti trafficking points out, in order to effectively combat human trafficking, it is not nor should it be 'an intellectual position in the struggle between ivory towers' 103, i.e. the ongoing discussion of criminalising prostitution, punters etc., but rather an empirical view and hands on phenomenon that points towards the way we deal with trafficking